tczh/ProjectItinerary/README.md

 # ProjectItinerary

 ProjectItinerary is a web-application development that showcases what individual travellers wants.
+People will be able to upload their past itineraries for different locations.
+In return, they get a small fee when another person purchases their itineraries.
+The website would be a one-stop portal for travellers to be able to look through other travellers’ itineraries.
+This helps them save time having to plan their inteinary.
+With this solution, it targets travellers who are too busy to plan their itinerary but wishes to go on a free and easy trip.

 ## INSTALLATION